gtk-kn/gtk-kn/docs/user-guide/gradle-plugin.md

 # Gradle Plugin for gtk-kn

-The `org.gtkkn.gtk` Gradle plugin simplifies the process of building and deploying applications with `gtk-kn`.
+The `org.gtkkn.application` Gradle plugin simplifies the process of building and deploying applications with `gtk-kn`.
 It provides automation for configuring GObject library versions and embedding resources, allowing for smoother integration and streamlined project setup.